fashinadolapo/musical-concert-page-main/README.md

 # Collaboration
-In this repository we will be deploying several micro-services using several different stacks
+In this repository we will be deploying several micro-services using several devops stack